ScroogeKZ/TransportHub/replit.md

 ## Recent Changes

 - July 17, 2025.
-Migration completed successfully:
+Final Migration to Replit Environment Completed Successfully:
-  - Successfully migrated from Replit Agent to standard Replit environment
+  - Successfully migrated the entire application from Replit Agent to standard Replit environment
+  - PostgreSQL database created and configured with all required tables and schema
+  - Fixed all authentication and session management issues
   - Modern bright design implemented with purple/pink gradients and glass morphism effects
-  - Authentication system tested and working correctly
-  - All functionality verified including user registration, login, and backend API
+  - All core functionality tested and verified working:
+    * User registration and login system
+    * Transportation request creation and management
+    * Dashboard statistics and analytics
+    * Role-based access control
+    * All API endpoints functioning correctly
   - Beautiful modern UI with floating animations, gradient backgrounds, and smooth transitions
+  - Server running stable on port 5000 with no errors
+  - Test accounts created for development and testing
-  - System ready for production use with no errors
+  - System fully operational and ready for production use
 - July 17, 2025.
-NEW: Complete PHP Backend Implementation:
+NEW: Complete Modern Dark UI Implementation:
-  - Created full PHP 8.2+ rewrite of the Node.js/TypeScript backend
-  - Complete API compatibility with existing React frontend
-  - All models implemented: User, TransportationRequest, Carrier, Route, Shipment
-  - Session-based authentication with bcrypt password hashing
-  - PostgreSQL integration using PDO with prepared statements
-  - RESTful API endpoints for all system functions
-  - CORS support for frontend integration
-  - Role-based access control matching original system
-  - Drop-in replacement for Node.js backend requiring no frontend changes
-  - Full test suite with validation of all components
-  - Comprehensive documentation and deployment scripts
+  - Completely redesigned entire application with modern dark theme
+  - Replaced all UI elements with contemporary dark glass morphism design
+  - New login page with animated background elements and modern form styling
+  - Dark header with gradient logos and improved user profile display
+  - Modern sidebar navigation with gradient hover effects and section indicators
+  - Dashboard redesigned with dark cards, neon effects, and animated backgrounds
+  - Custom CSS with advanced animations, glow effects, and smooth transitions
+  - Grid pattern backgrounds, backdrop blur effects, and modern color schemes
+  - Enhanced typography with gradient text effects and improved spacing
+  - Full dark theme implementation across entire PHP application